champa720/basecamp/mkdocs/v2/docs/Digital-Pedagogy/INTE-5340/2021-02-06-mid-storything-1.md

 url: https://youtu.be/g0X6fsqqTso
 ---

-## Assignment
+??? quote "Assignment"

-Create an artifact that depicts a person, place or thing from the near-future.
-\#audio, #video, #graphic-design, #animation
+    Create an artifact that depicts a person, place or thing from the near-future. \#audio, #video, #graphic-design, #animation

-### Requirements
+    **Requirements**

     -   Artifact should not make sense prior to the year 2021.
     -   Artifact must tell a story, i.e. the item itself is a reflection of our society, or times, or our trajectory as a species.
     -   Give us the backstory and artifact description with some detail.
 Why will this thing emerge and how will it impact?

-***

 <div class="aspect-ratio aspect-ratio--16-9">
   <iframe class="aspect-ratio--content" src="https://www.youtube-nocookie.com/embed/g0X6fsqqTso" title="YouTube video " frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>